Agoric/documentation/main/zoe/guide/contracts/treasury.md

   market depth and trade volumes.
  * Vaults in individual Vats: for better isolation and security, we want to put each vault in a separate vat.
- * Limits on RUN issued per collateral type: limiting the amount of RUN that can be issued for each collateral might blunt some attacks
+ * Limits on IST issued per collateral type: limiting the amount of IST that can be issued for each collateral might blunt some attacks
  * Adding new collateral types will be made subject to governance rather than being included in the creatorFacet.